stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 reduces the chances of success of blind packet injection attacks of packets with guessed valid tube IDs.

+[Editor's note: What to do at start-up if multiple tubes are use within one 5-tuple?
+Send mutiple SPUD start messages or one with multiple tube IDs?]

 ## Property binding

 Related to identifier scope is the scope of properties bound to SPUD packets